How to Freeze Soup (So It Doesn’t Taste Weird Later)

 Freezing soup the practical way — portioned into containers and bags with handwritten labels, a little mess, and natural light just like a real kitchen moment.

-• Let the soup cool completely before freezing, because hot soup creates steam that turns into ice crystals and messes with the texture later.
+Hot soup creates steam → steam turns into ice crystals → and that’s what messes up the texture later.

 Freezes really well: